Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates

-We also optimize the parameters of the more challenging large BVAR model containing the 22 different time series, using 200 iterations for both the BO- and BOOP-EI.
-A complete grid search is too costly here, so we instead compare with parameters obtained from the grid search from the medium-sized BVAR in Section \ref{subsec:Results-for-medium-scale}, which is a realistic strategy in practical work.
+We also optimize the parameters of the more challenging large BVAR model containing the 22 different time series, using 250 iterations for both BO-EI and BOOP-EI.
+A complete grid search is too costly here, so we instead compare with parameters obtained from BOOP in the medium-sized BVAR in Section \ref{subsec:Results-for-medium-scale}, which is a realistic strategy in practical work.

-Table \ref{tab:BOlarge} shows that our method, again, finds optimal hyperparameters with substantially larger log ML than standard values, and also much better values than those from the grid search on the medium-sized BVAR.
-We can also see that the standard values are worse than those of the grid search for the medium-sized model.
-Finally, note that the hyperparameters selected by BOOP-EI in the large-sized BVAR are quite different from those in the medium-sized model.
-The optimal $\lambda_{1}$ applies less baseline shrinkage than before, but the lag decay ($\lambda_{3}$) is higher, and in particular, the cross-lag shrinkage, $\lambda_{2}$, is much closer to zero, implying much harder shrinkage towards univariate AR-processes.
-This latter result strongly suggests that the computationally attractive conjugate prior structure is a highly sub-optimal solution since such a prior requires that $\lambda_{2}=1$.
+Table \ref{tab:BOlarge} shows that our method, again, finds optimal hyperparameters with dramatically larger log ML than standard values, and also substantially better values than those that are optimal for the medium-scale BVAR.
+Finally, note that the hyperparameters selected by BOOP-EI in the large-scale BVAR are quite different from those in the medium-scale model.
+The optimal $\theta_{1}$ applies less baseline shrinkage than before, but the lag decay ($\theta_{3}$) is higher, and in particular, the cross-lag shrinkage, $\theta_{2}$, is much closer to zero, implying much harder shrinkage towards univariate AR-processes.
+This latter result strongly suggests that the computationally attractive conjugate prior structure is a highly sub-optimal solution since such a prior requires that $\theta_{2}=1$.
 We can see that for this more computationally demanding model BOOP-EI is much faster and finish on average in a third of the time than the regular BO-EI strategy.
 Figure \ref{fig:GPprogLarge} show the predicted log marginal likelihood surface obtained from the last GP in a BOOP run.
 The rightmost graph conditions on $\theta_{3}=1.51$, which is optimal for BOOP-EI, so this graph therefore has the GP with the highest accuracy.